1. Deciding on the thesis language

 - titel of the PhD thesis (in the language in which the thesis is written);

-- fixed text "Thesis submitted for the degree of doctor in (insert qualification of the degree) at the University of Antwerp to be defended by";
+- fixed text "Thesis submitted for the degree of doctor of (insert qualification of the degree) at the University of Antwerp to be defended by";

 - first name & last name;